mandi1120/web_scraping_nlp/README.md

     2. Calculate a polarity score and give it a label of positive, negative, or neutral
     3. Print the score and label to the screen
 3. Create Summarization Functions
-- Summarization breaks longer text down into key sentences and information.
+<em>Summarization breaks longer text down into key sentences and information.
 Through lemmatization, words are grouped into their lemma or dictionary form, which are then tallied.
-Each sentence is scored based on presence of the most frequent lemmas or key concepts.
+Each sentence is scored based on presence of the most frequent lemmas or key concepts.</em>
     1. we_care_about(token): remove whitespace, stopwords, and punctuation
     2. plot_histogram(scores, label): plot a histogram of sentence score frequency
     3. create_wordcloud(content, label): create a word cloud